Kurt Gerstein: Early relationship with Christianity

-Although his family was not particularly religious, Gerstein received Christian religious training in school.
-At university, almost as an antidote to what he saw as the frivolous activities of his classmates, he began to read the Bible.
 From 1925 onwards, he became active in Christian student and youth movements and joined the German Association of Christian Students (DCSV) in 1925.
 In 1928, he became an active member of both the Evangelical Youth Movement (CVJM-YMCA) and the Federation of German Bible Circles, where he took a leading role until it was dissolved in 1934 after a takeover attempt by the Hitler Youth movement.

 At first finding a religious home within the Protestant Evangelical Church, he gravitated toward the Confessing Church, which formed itself around Pastor Martin Niemöller in 1934, as a form of protest against attempts by the Nazis to exercise increasing control over German Protestants.
-He provoked the ire of Baldur von Schirach, and consequently, he spent time in prison and concentration camps in the late 1930s.
+Initially, however, Adolf Hitler was viewed favorably by several prominent members of the Confessing Church, reflecting attitudes common among Protestants more broadly.
+For example, 1 May 1933, designated as the “Day of the National Community”, was described by Niemöller as “a day full of joy, a day that awakens hopes”, while the superintendent Otto Dibelius welcomed the Nazi electoral victory as a historic turning point.